tensorflow/tensorflow/tensorflow/python/autograph/g3doc/reference/limitations.md

   static_dict['field'] -= 1  # Okay -- static_dict does not change structure
 ```

-However, remember to use functional style when these collections are used
+However, remember to use functional programming style when these collections
-inside control flow.
+are used inside control flow.

 #### Python collections of fixed structure with dynamic index